Epistemic Errors of Imperfect Multitask Learners When Distributions Shift: CONVERSION TO GENERALIZATION BOUNDS

-\paragraph{Hellinger distance.} \Cref{cor:hellinger} provides a probabilistic upper bound on the Hellinger distance between a target task $\targettaskdist$ and the learner's predictor $\preddist$. \begin{corollary}[Bound on the Hellinger distance] Given a model class $\modelclass$, a predictor $\preddist \in \modelclass$, a source task distribution $\hypersourcedist$, and a second-order bounded target task distribution $\hypertargetdist$, we have that
+\paragraph{Hellinger distance} \Cref{cor:hellinger} provides a probabilistic upper bound on the Hellinger distance between a target task $\targettaskdist$ and the learner's predictor $\preddist$. \begin{corollary}[Bound on the Hellinger distance] Given a predictor $\preddist$, a source task distribution $\hypersourcedist$, and a target multitask distribution $\hypertargetdist$ satisfying \Cref{as:closed},